-The valley is grazed by sheep and at this time of year lambing is in full swing, so you will spot lambs and ewes along the walking routes.
+The valley is grazed by sheep and you'll see lambs with them all summer.
 This is one reason why we request that dogs remain on a lead, to avoid disturbance and attacks on livestock.

 Whatever the season, you can tick off some of the 50 Things list on a family visit to Dovedale.
 Our favourites are spotting fossils at Lover's Leap, birdwatching, catching a falling leaf and exploring a cave.